Gumroad has gained a reputation in the creator economy as a place to sell stuff.

 Best all-in-one community membership and course builder

-If your goal is to sell a membership of some sort, Mighty Networks is the best alternative to Gumroad.
+If your goal is to sell a membership, Mighty Networks is the best alternative to Gumroad.
 Ranked as the number one community management software by G2, Mighty Networks is a powerful community engine that gives you an amazing space to bring members together.

-Starting from $33/mo, your Mighty Network comes with a built-in community forum, member profiles, chat and messaging, custom discovery sections, native live streaming and video, plus event and Zoom integration.
-For selling memberships, you can choose different pricing tiers or bundles, or choose to create different subgroups you can also charge for.
+Starting from $33/mo, your Mighty Network comes with customizable Spaces that can blend a built-in community forum, member profiles, chat and messaging, custom discovery sections, native live streaming and video, plus event and Zoom integration.

 - Community forums